Celsius Caffeine Review: How Much Caffeine is in Celsius?

 For example, individuals with a higher sensitivity to caffeine may experience side effects at lower doses, while habitual caffeine consumers might tolerate slightly higher amounts without issue.

-Based on how much caffeine is in one Celsius, here is some guidelines for healthy Celsius drink consumption:
+Based on how much caffeine is in one Celsius, here are some guidelines for healthy Celsius drink consumption:

 - Since the original 12 oz Celsius drink contains 200 milligrams of caffeine, most adults can safely consume up to two cans per day as long as they aren’t getting caffeine from other sources.